 Medical alternatives to PPI medication

 A thorough investigation into the root cause of your heartburn or GERD is essential.
-Once the root cause is identified, it can be remedied and the continued use of PPI medication will no longer be necessary.
+Once you identify and fix the root cause you will no longer need PPI medication.

-While the search for the root cause is underway, there are other medications that have fewer risk factors associated with them.
+While the search for the root cause is underway, there are other medications that have fewer risk factors.
 These include histamine receptor antagonists (H2RA’s) and prokinetic medications.

 Histamine receptor antagonists can provide symptomatic relief from heartburn and GERD.
-However, their long-term use is not recommended because the body builds up a tolerance to them.
-In 1-2 weeks, they are no longer useful in stopping the erosion of the esophagus from stomach acid.
+However, because the body builds up a tolerance to them they can’t be used over the long term.
+In fact, after only 1-2 weeks, they no longer stop the erosion of the esophagus from stomach acid.